True Blue Software

 When you modify a file in your workspace, and then your snapshot is updated with other changes to that file, your local file becomes both modified (by you) and out-of-date (changed by someone else since you checked out the revision).
 You have three choices:

-1. Select File->Merge (or invoke wmerge) to merge the snapshot changes into your local file and then edit the local file to examine the results and resolve any conflicts.
-Commit the merge results by check in.
+- Select File->Merge (or invoke wmerge) to merge the snapshot changes into your local file.
+After the merge, your local file differs from the snapshot file only in your local changes.

 This scenario does not result in any branches in the file history.